SharkSnack/shiren-5/content/items/weapons.md

 ### Wonder Pick

-Incredibly rare in the base game, but can be obtained easily by clearing <a href="/shiren5/dungeon/merchants-hideout">Merchant's Hideout</a>.<br/>It's mostly a weapon that can only be used in dungeons that allow carry-in items,<br/>so there's no reason to use it as a main weapon.
+Incredibly rare in the base game, but can be obtained easily by clearing <a href="/dungeons/merchants-hideout">Merchant's Hideout</a>.<br/>It's mostly a weapon that's only usable in dungeons that allow carry-in items,<br/>so there's no reason to use it as a main weapon.

-However, you'll need to use its resonance effect to attain 630 HP for <a href="/shiren5/system/adventure-footprints">Adventure Footprints</a><br/>and level it to Lv8 for the Item Book if you're a completionist, so don't synthesize it right away.
+However, you'll need to use its resonance effect to attain 630 HP for <a href="/system/adventure-footprints">Adventure Footprints</a><br/>and level it to Lv8 for the Item Book if you're a completionist, so don't synthesize it right away.

 <table class="itemDetailsTable">
   <tbody>